 PTO accrual is calculated and credited each bi-weekly pay period.
 Accrual is based on both the total years of service and the time paid at the regular rate in a pay status.
 PTO may not be taken retroactively but it can be advanced up to 40 hours on approval by the employee’s supervisor or the Board Chair.

-PTO accrual is based on an employees regularly scheduled hours when the employee is in pay status; PTO does not accrue on any time designated as overtime, comp time, approved unpaid leave, or leave without pay.
+PTO accrual is based on an employee’s regularly scheduled hours when the employee is in pay status; PTO does not accrue on any time designated as overtime, comp time, approved unpaid leave, or leave without pay.

-Employees in a pay status less than 80 hours in a bi-weekly pay period accrue PTO on a pro-rated basis.
+Employees with a pay status less than 80 hours in a bi-weekly pay period accrue PTO on a pro-rated basis.

 PTO accrual rates are defined by table below: